tamucc-comp-bio/classroom_repo_2024/lectures/lecture09new.md

 ### *_ADDITIONAL COMPUTER SETUP (NEW FOR TODAY)_*

 R Markdown is a typesetting language that allows you to also incorporate R code chunks.
-If you did not notice yet, the solutions for the Data Wrangling chapter are written in R Markdown.
+If you did not notice yet, the solutions for the Data Wrangling chapter of CSB are written in R Markdown.
 There are a variety of applications of R Markdown.
 The one I have used the most is making a report where the data changes through time, but the layout of figures and text does not change.

 1. For R Markdown to work properly, you need some additional packages installed in R Studio.
 Realize that R can also process R Markdown scripts from terminal without R Studio.